grain-lang/grain/js-runner/README.md

 ## Why

-Grain programs need to be instantiated in a specific way within JavaScript environments.
-By using `@grain/js-runner`, you can bootstrap the environment to run your Grain programs.
+This project makes it easier to get your Grain programs running in a JavaScript environment—either Node.js or the browser.
+If your Grain code is compiled in unlinked mode (`--no-link`), `@grain/js-runner` will perform module resolution and load all necessary modules.

 ## Installation